uacate/dada-forest/docs/docs/needs-analysis.md

 4. Solutions
-    * Deterine what needs are most critical
+    * Determine what needs are most critical
     * Determine possible solutions for most critical needs
     It is important to include all non-training factors that impede performance so that training is positioned alongside other interventions emphasizing the complimentary and related dependencies that form the recommended solution
     * Prepare a recommendation report